Strategic Finance & Business Analytics

 Prof. (FH) Dr. Armin J. Kammel, LL.M.
 (London), MBA (CLU) Ehrenprofessor (Donau-Universität Krems)

-Prof. (FH) Dr. Armin J. Kammel is an interdisciplinary lawyer specialized in (international) banking law, securities regulation and business law.
+Prof. (FH) Dr. Armin J. Kammel, LL.M.
+(London), MBA (CLU) is an interdisciplinary lawyer, scholar and experienced executive specialized in banking law, securities regulation, business law and financial markets.
 He holds degrees in both law and business administration from prestigious universities in his native Austria and abroad.

 Studies of law, economics and business administration in Graz, Austria; Athens, Greece; Toronto, Canada; Bangkok, Thailand; Linköping, Sweden; London, UK and Thousand Oaks (L.A.), USA